happycog/templatestarter2016/README.md

 - `module.` is a small block of code that is indivisible
 - `object.` is a collection of modules or a module and other elements

 #### Breakpoints

 - See `_config.mediaqueries.scss`
 - We're using http://include-media.com/ to handle our media queries.
-Example usage is
+Example usage:
 ```

 @include media('>large') {